KonstantinKlepikov/myknowlegebase/notes/get-started-with-vscode.md

 You can see a few panels on the left, including:

 - `Outline`: this panel shows you the structure of the file based on the headings
-- `Tag Explorer`: This shows you the tags in your workspace, see [[tags-and-tag-explorer]] for more information on tags
+- `Tag Explorer`: This shows you the tags in your workspace

 ## Settings